 * Ciqual 1995 ** Recommended Daily Intake ***USDA

 Celeriac contains very few calories : enjoying a high water content, it is also rich in fibre, since it is composed essentially of cellulose and hemicellulose.
 These fibres not only ensure regular bowel movements, but also help to regulate the absorption of nutrients.
-They are particularly useful in dampening down hunger pangs.
+They are particularly useful to prevent munchies ans snacks.

 Celeriac is rich in potassium and contains vitamin C and vitamin B9.
 It is appetizing, diuretic, cleansing, anti-rheumatic and a real pick-me-up.
 The juice of celeriac is thought to help the healing process when applied directly on a compress.